The letter to the church in Pergamon

 The solution

-• It was used in court to vote, a white stone would indicate innocence (e.g., from being accused of attending meals dedicated to idols) and would enable them to attend the marriage supper of the Lamb.
+• It was used in court to vote, A white stone would indicate innocence (e.g., from being accused of attending meals dedicated to idols) and would enable them to attend the marriage supper of the Lamb.

 • It was used as a pass for entry (perhaps to the marriage supper of the Lamb).